root-project/web/for_developers/doxygen/index.md

 $ make
 {% endhighlight %}

 The results are placed by default at `${HOME}/rootdoc/html`.
+The script `$ROOTSYS/documentation/doxygen/makeinput.sh` defines the `INPUT` tag in `Doxyfile`.
-The file `documentation/doxygen/Doxyfile` can be edited to reduce the number of input files and thus reduce the time for generating the HTML pages.
-The property to be modified is: <br>`INPUT = ../../<module>`
+It can be edited to reduce the number of input files and thus reduce the time for generating the HTML pages.
+Typically you will keep only the folder(s) in which the documentation you are working on is.

 ## General Guidelines
 Classes and methods can be documented both in the .cxx and .h files.
 For the long descriptions of a class functionality and its methods we usually prefer the .cxx file.

 ### Class documentation
 The documentation for the class is in general located at the beginning of the .cxx file.
 The `\class` Doxygen command is mandatory otherwise Doxygen will not associate the comments